sleetplayground/sleet_subaccount_store_rust/README.md

 - set_price, for setting the required near deposit for sub account
 - get_price, for getting the required price
-- get_deposit, for getting their deposit baance
+- get_deposit_balance, for getting their deposit balance
 - get_sub_count, for getting count of subaccounts
-- get_sub_adresses,  for getting a list of of subaccounts
+- get_sub_addresses, for getting a list of subaccounts (takes start_index and limit as parameters)
 - create_sub_account, for creating a subaccount, anyone can call this if they have deposied the min required
+- contract should keep track of users deposit balances